One of the amazing things about the time we’ve living in now is that there are so many options to choose from in terms of how to build your website.

 WordPress gives you flexibility.

-I do understand that not all business owners are able to invest either the budget to work with a professional developer, or the hands-on time to learn how to build an effective WordPress site themselves.
+I understand that not all small business owners are able to invest either the budget to work with a professional developer, or the hands-on time to learn how to build an effective WordPress site themselves.

 What are your website expectations?